Open Educational Resources

 The following faculty received funding and will discuss their OER authorship and curation efforts fall semester of 2020.

-- Sara Lenertz, Mathematics Faculty, to curate an OER for use in Math 1101- Math for Liberal Arts
+- Sara Lenertz, Math Faculty, to curate an OER for use in Math 1101- Math for Liberal Arts

 - Nicholas Nownes, English Faculty, to curate an OER for use in English 1130: Writing and Research for the Professions